 - Amsterdam & Region Travel Ticket

-The most common public transportations include trains, metros, trams, buses, Ferries across IJ, bike or a cycle ride (rented) that ranges at really affordable rates starting from €8.50.
+The most common public transportations include trains, metros, trams, buses, Ferries across IJ, bike,s or cycle ride (rented) that ranges at really affordable rates starting from €8.50.

 What to Do in Amsterdam on a Budget Travel?

 These are the top 7 things you can do in Amsterdam that are cheap and affordable for any traveler:

 - Trying Dutch Delicacies: Spending a small fortune in Amsterdam’s high restaurants, being a hub for sprinkles, you can try them on toast which is very popular.
 Try dark chocolate shavings with their traditional roze koek, pink cake, etc.

 - A Free Ferry ride: There is enough popularity for the ferry rides on canals so skipping this one is an absolute miss.
 Taking a free ride on IJ, the longest water body that covers most of the city is an experience worth taking time for, no tickets are required!

 - The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlooking the water, 180-degree views, etc.